From a £5 Flutter flutter to full-time

 How I’ve grown

-The takeaway wasn’t the headline number; it was the timescale.
-Twenty-one years of compounding, refining and, crucially, tweaking got me from £5 to a near four-figure green screen.
+The takeaway isn’t the headline number; it’s the timescale.
+Over twenty years of compounding, refining and, crucially, tweaking gets me from £5 to a four-figure green screen.

-The US open isn’t the biggest Golf event for me, that’s the US Masters thanks to it’s special status in Golfing calendar.
+The US open isn’t the biggest Golf event for me either, that’s the US Masters thanks to it’s special status in Golfing calendar.

 But whichever major you look at now, my turnover dwarfs those tiny origins.